parsimonhi/animCJK/README.md

 For a demo, see https://parsimonhi.github.io/animCJK/

-For each character, there is one or several svg files in AnimCJK repository that contains paths defining its shape and some css code to animate it.
+For each character of a given language, there is a svg file in AnimCJK repository that contains paths defining its shape and some css code to animate it.
 The name of the svg is the decimal unicode of the character followed by the "svg" extension.

 ## SVG files

 SVG files are stored in several folders.

 ### svgsJa
 The svgsJa folder contains svg files corresponding to the union of the Japanese "jōyō kanji" (2136 characters), the Japanese "jinmeyō Kanji" (863 characters), some Japanese "hyōgai Kanji", some components, and the 38 basic strokes.
-In all, the svgsJa folder contains 6482 characters.
+In all, the svgsJa folder contains 7007 characters.

 ### svgsJaKana
 The svgsJaKana folder contains svg files corresponding to the Japanese "hiragana" (86 characters) and Japanese "katakana" (91 characters).
 In all, the svgsJaKana folder contains 177 characters.